Comment on page

 At the money.
 A situation where the options strike price is identical to the current market price of the underlying security.
 If ETH is trading at 3500 and the strike of an ETH call is 3500, that call is ATM.

-A bundle of contracts which accepts and manages liquidity.
+A contract which accepts and manages liquidity using a delta-neutral options market making strategy.
 The entity that replaces centralized order books, which both buyers and sellers interact with.
-The AMM determines price through a combination of token reserves, price function, and an oracle.
+The AMM executes signed orders and hedges delta-exposure of its portfolio of options.

 A version of an options contract that limits execution to its expiration date.
 Investors are not able to exercise the option early.

 The block time when an option series expires and is no longer purchasable on the AMM.
-When a series is expired its bTokens and wTokens can be redeemed for their locked collateral.
+When a series is expired traders' positions can be redeemed for locked collateral.

 In the money.
 Refers to an option that has value in a strike price that is favorable in comparison to the prevailing market price of the underlying asset.
 That is, the asset price will have exceeded the strike price for a call on that asset, or the opposite in case of a put.

-Abbreviated as LP’s, liquidity providers are users that add assets to an AMM pool.
-SIREN LP’s provide liquidity to the AMM to be used for minting and selling bTokens.
-LP’s earn pro rata yields from option premiums.
+Abbreviated as LPs, liquidity providers are users that add assets to an AMM pool.
+Siren LP’s provide liquidity to the AMM, which executes a delta-neutral options market-making strategy.
+LPs earn pro rata yields from trading fees.

 Out of the money.
 An OTM call will have a strike price higher than the market price of the underlying asset.
 An OTM put will have a strike price lower than the market price of the underlying asset.
 If an option expires OTM, it has no value.

 A Latin term used to describe a proportionate allocation.
-When the AMM distributes value pro-rata to LP’s, it is distributed in proportion to each LP’s share of the total supply of LP tokens for that AMM.
-If an LP has provided 10% of all liquidity to an AMM’s pool, that LP will receive 10% of premium yield from options minted off that liquidity pool.
+When value is distributed pro-rata to LPs it is distributed in proportion to each LPs share of the total supply of LP tokens.
+If an LP has provided 10% of all liquidity to a pool, that LP will receive 10% of premium yield from options minted off that liquidity pool.

 Spot price of a series’ underlying token once the series has expired and payout is being calculated.